 Dry skin is one of the most common skin types and if your skin tends to be on the drier side, this is mainly because of the natural oil that is lacking to keep it soft and supple.

-Let’s read about six common causes of dry skin and how to protect your skin from over-drying.
+In this article, I will reveal and explain a few causes of dry skin, and how to protect your skin from over-drying.

 Dry skin is a skin type that’s present since birth.

-If your mother or father have dry skin, you have a genetic predisposition and a chance of having dry skin.
+If your mother or father has dry skin, you have a genetic predisposition and a chance of having dry skin.

 Mutations in genes that control the production of proteins that are responsible for hydrating the skin barrier can cause several skin conditions.